 There is no shortage of buzzwords when using Google Analytics.
 Here are a few to get started since I mention them in this article:

-- Source: The exact place where traffic originated (e.g. Facebook)
+- Source: The exact place where the traffic originated (e.g. Facebook)

 - Medium: The general category of the source (e.g. Social)

 - Sessions: The number of visits and interactions from one user